 In October of 2005, a major overhaul of the bankruptcy code went into effect.
 It was called the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA), and was the result of the bank lobbies convincing Congress that Americans were filing bankruptcy in bad faith and abusing the system (that's where the Bankruptcy Abuse Prevention part was supposed to come in).
-However, as was observed in a recent post on The Bankruptcy Law Network, very little abuse has been found.
+However, very little abuse has been found.

 The mechanism by which bad faith debtors were to be kicked out of chapter 7, or forced into a chapter 13, was through a process called "means testing."
 This is an artificial cash flow analysis used, ostensibly, to force "upper income" debtors into a chapter 13 repayment plan.